 Symptoms of Infertility

-In about 20% of infertile couples, no cause can be found.
+In the remaining 20% of infertile couples, no specific cause can be found.

 Surgery for Blocked Fallopian Tubes